dsanchor/apim-demo-infra/README.md

 This automation will create the following resources:
 - Resource group
 - API Management service
-- Storage account for future use we will explain later
+- Storage account for future use (to store the API Management APIs descriptors and the API Management policies.
+We will use this storage account in the next steps of the demo).

-The storage account that we create in this automation has to be unique named.
-To make sure it is unique, modify the *apim.tfvars* file and change the value of the *uniqueId* variable.
-The final value of this storage account names will be formed by *"${var.prefix}${var.environment}apimsa${var.uniqueId}"* expression.
-The purpose of this storage account is to store the API Management APIs descriptors and the API Management policies.
-We will use this storage account in the next steps of the demo.
+The storage account and the API Management service that we create in this automation have to be unique named.
+To make sure they are unique, modify the *apim.tfvars* file and change the value of the *uniqueId* variable.
+The final value of both names will be:
+- storage account name: *"${var.prefix}${var.environment}apimsa${var.uniqueId}"*
+- API Management service name: *"${var.prefix}${var.environment}-apim-${var.uniqueId}"*

 To run the automation, push the changes to the *dev* branch.
 The automation will run automatically.